Bryce-MW/WhistleCode/README.md

 The closer the sound is to a sine wave, the better it will work I suspect.
 No, I did not write this readme using Whistle Code.

-## There are a few special charactors implemented
+## There are a few special characters implemented
 * Error is backspace
 * Wait is space
 * Shift to Wabun code is caps lock